ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | ## Fetch Remote Data
 |
 | Displaying hard-coded data in JavaScript is not going to get us very far.
 In the real world, most of
 | the time, we are dealing with data that resides on a remote server.
-Thanks to React, implementing this
+Thanks to Vue, implementing this
 | is actually quite simple.
 Notice that the actual data fetching is performed outside of the grid
 | component - We are using the HTML5 `fetch` API.
 |